plasmaster09/Jester-Bonus-World/README.md

 Thief- it's an ordinary day for an ordinary thief.
 Problem is, you're a jester.

-Random^- absolute random-card-copying chaos that needs to be seen to be believed.
+Random- absolute random-card-copying chaos that needs to be seen to be believed.

-Spooky*- inspired by the official Halloween Special mod, focuses on "spooky" statuses like Haunt.
+Spooky*^- inspired by the official Halloween Special mod, focuses on "spooky" statuses like Haunt.

 *Has a unique rule change.

-^Has the standard Bonus Round item pools and whatnot.
-Will be changed eventually.
+^Is composed entirely or almost entirely of brand-new cards made by yours truly!